awkim2/System-Programming/hw0.md

-1. What compiler flag is used to generate a debug build?
+1. What compiler flag is used to generate a debug build? make debug

 2. You fix a problem in the Makefile and type `make` again.
 Explain why this may be insufficient to generate a new build.
+	The reason is that they are two kinds of modes so we will output a build with debug mode instead of a new build.

-3. Are tabs or spaces used to indent the commands after the rule in a Makefile?
+3. Are tabs or spaces used to indent the commands after the rule in a Makefile? using tabs.

 4. What does `git commit` do?
 What’s a `sha` in the context of git?
+	`git commit` records the changes to the repository and `sha` is a unique id to keep track of records.

 5. What does `git log` show you?
+	`git log` shows all the history commit informations.

 6. What does `git status` tell you and how would the contents of `.gitignore` change its output?
+	`git status` will show paths that are different between the index file and the current HEAD commit and it simply will ignore the contents in `.gitignore`

 7. What does `git push` do?
 Why is it not just sufficient to commit with `git commit -m ’fixed all bugs’ `?
+	`git push` will update all related objects in remote repository,  because git commit only update the records and have no effects to change the remote repo.

 8. What does a non-fast-forward error `git push` reject mean?
 What is the most common way of dealing with this?
+	It means another person has pushed to the same branch and to deal with this we need to git pull.

 ### Optional: Just for fun